 6. TINTO Y TAPAS

-Tinto y Tapas is a perfect place to give a break after a long day of visiting museums in Madrid as it is very close to most of them.
-The bar offers a very budget-friendly menu both for food and drinks with great portions.
-It is a very small place but very cozy and a casual atmosphere so perfect for a quick tapas break.
-The counter is full of empanadas and savory puffs, the menu is written on a light pink door outside – a very trendy but in a home-like ambiance.
-Great wines, house toasts, and quiches, also their empanadas and their toasted slices of bread with tomato sauce along with Jamon Iberico are quite famous!
+Need a tapas break after visiting the city’s museums?
+This is the perfect place for you since its close to all of them!
+The bar offers a budget-friendly menu for both foods and drinks, along with great portions.
+It is a very small place but it has a very cozy and casual atmosphere so its perfect for a quick tapas break.
+Their menu is always written on a light pink door outside and once you walk in you will see their counter which is full of empanadas and savory puffs!
+It is a very trendy spot but it has a very home-like ambiance.
+We recommend trying their house toasts and quiches as well as their empanadas they are really good!
+Their slices of bread are served with tomato sauce and Jamon Iberico is quite famous!

 Address: Calle Almaden 14